nu11zy/rscc/README.md

 ```

 > **TIP:** If you want to download agent to your machine, you can use SCP: `scp rscc:<agent_name> /path/to/local/file`

+> **NOTE:** If you delete the agent, any already running instances won't be able to reconnect to the server.
+To temporarily allow them to reconnect, restart the server with the `-i / --insecure` flag.

 ### Target